WORKING WITH ENTITIES IN YOUR COLLECTION

 Understanding view and edit permissions for entities

-An Uwazi collection is made up of types of information called Entities that live in the Library ../_images/image_0.png.
+An Uwazi collection is made up of types of information called Entities that live in the Library Library icon.
 An entity has Properties, can hold Primary Documents and/or Supporting Files, and can have Relationships to other entities.
 Some examples of entities might include a court, a case, a specific person, a report or an event.

-By default, the visibility of newly created entities is Restricted.
-In practice, this means that only the user who created an entity as well as all users with Admin or Editor permissions can see and edit it.
+By default, the visibility of newly created entities is Restricted Lock icon.
+In practice, this means that only the user who created an entity as well as all users with admin or editor permissions can see and edit it.
+In order to make an entity visible to everyone who has access to your Uwazi collection, you must click the entity’s Share button and explicitly share it with the Public Earth Africa icon.

-In order to make an entity visible to everyone who has access to your Uwazi collection, you must click the entity’s Share button and explicitly share it with the Public.
-(Keep in mind that if your entire Uwazi collection is configured to be private, Public in this case strictly refers to everyone who possesses login credentials.
-Learn more about configuring the accessibility of your collection.)
+Keep in mind that if your entire Uwazi collection is configured to be private, Public in this case strictly refers to everyone who possesses login credentials.
+Learn more about configuring the accessibility of your collection.

 For users with login credentials to an Uwazi collection, there are two sets of blue filters that help quickly sort through the visibility settings of different entities.
 The first set refers to the visibility of all of the entities on a global level: